LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 **Step 3: Edit the mapping**

 Copy and paste the mapping from step 2 into the Kibana console.
 From the pasted results, remove the test index along with its opening and closing brackets.
-Edit the mapping to fit your use case.
+Edit the mapping to satisfy the requirements of your use case.

 ![image](https://user-images.githubusercontent.com/60980933/122103275-ad0c7380-cdd3-11eb-9a74-babe7442e5b3.png)

-Your edited mapping should look like the following:
+The optimized mapping should look like the following:
 ```
 {
   "mappings": {